 “If you could redesign the school in any way what would you do?”

-We then asked four classes and Aboriginal resource room if they would mind being interviewed and the students went out into the these rooms with their Fantastic questions.
-We had all learnt that they needed to ask the questions carefully and not lead the person being interviewed or make judging statements that made them afraid to answer or answer honestly.
-We did two rounds of interviewing and collected a great deal of information, especially in the Aboriginal resources room.
+We then asked four classes and the Indigenous resource room if they would mind being interviewed and the students went out into the these rooms with their fantastic questions.
+We had all learned that they needed to ask the questions carefully and not lead the person being interviewed or make judging statements that made them afraid to answer or answer honestly.
+We did two rounds of interviewing and collected a great deal of information, especially in the Indigenous resource room.

-Though many of our Aboriginal students felt uncomfortable being interviewed, and did not want to actively participate, some did, and they shifted prospectives dramatically in the students who had the good fortune to be interviewing them.
+Though many of our Indigenous students felt uncomfortable being interviewed, and did not want to actively participate, some did, and they shifted prospectives dramatically in their peers who had the good fortune to be interviewing them.
 One student in particular was taken aback.
 She had two interviews back to back who exposed racism and feelings of not belonging in the school she never imagined.
 The girls told her,

-In-between the interview pieces and questioning Mrs. O’Hara had the students do a number of amazing things.
+In-between the interview pieces and questioning the Social Studies teacher had the students do a number of amazing things.
 She had the students move through the school in character, taking on the aspects of an exchange student, or someone with physical needs etc. to determine what different areas of the school looked like from their perspective.
-She taught them about the way Renascence people saw as ethics and the need for beautiful spaces, as well as function.
+She taught them about the way Renascence people saw ethically the need for beautiful spaces, as well as function.
 She worked them through population samples with jelly beans.
 We all walked them through the Design Thinking process and let them choose purely fun projects to practice this skills of design thinking prior to using them on their projects.
 It was a busy and rich time for us all.